 1.7.2.1 Introduction

-Changes to S-158:101 will be released by the IHO as a New Edition, revision, or clarification.
+Changes to S-158:401 will be released by the IEHG as a New Edition, revision, or clarification.

 The list of checks, which accompanies this document is considered part of this Specification and changes to it are considered changes to this Specification.